Concessionary travel - bus passes

 Concessionary Fare Office

 Depending on volumes your pass should be sent to you within 10 working days.
 If you apply in person at City Hall, Lincoln, passes will normally be issued immediately at the point of application.

 There is no fee for renewing your pass and you can renew up to six months in advance of your card expiring.

 You will need to provide a passport sized photo (unless you are applying in person); plus proof (dated within the last six months) that you are a Lincolnshire resident and that you are of an age or have a disability which will qualify you for a pass.

 You can renew your Lincolnshire Concessionary pass by Post, by visiting City Hall or by email to ENCTS_Renewals@lincolnshire.gov.uk

-If a pass is lost or damaged there will normally be a £10 administration charge for a replacement pass.
+Proof of Residency is required for a replacement pass.
 This can be proved using an official document with your name and address, e.g. Bank Statement, Utility Bill, Prescription and DWP Correspondence.
 This however must be dated within the last 6 months.
 Your Local Council Tax bill for the current year will also be acceptable.